 If everything is good, the bike must be picked up by you, your selected shipping agent OR have me deliver the bike for an agreed upon fee.
 Bikes that are from a relatively close proximity should avoid being put on a truck with a bunch of strangers if at all possible.
 I'm primarily talking about any place east of the Mississippi.
 The west coast is another story.
 I have shipped bikes to California and have more to send.
 This is honestly the most stressful part of the project.
-Truth is once the bike is out of my hands, unless it's you or someone you know delivering the bike, they simply will not care as much as someone with a vested interest.
+Truth is once the bike is out of my hands, unless it's you or someone you know delivering the bike, they simply will not care as much as someone with a vested interest (you or I).
 That being said, choose your return shipping agent carefully.
-I can provide some resources for this part of the project also.
+I can provide resources for this part of the project also.

 If you have other questions or concerns, feel free to send a note or give me a call.